nickovchinnikov/datasatanism/docs/posts/weights_init.md

 The evolution from random to `Xavier` to `He` initialization reflects our growing understanding of deep neural networks.
 Each method addresses specific challenges in training deep networks, with `He` initialization currently standing as the most widely used approach in modern architectures, particularly those employing `ReLU` activations.

-While proper weight initialization remains important, the introduction of batch normalization has somewhat reduced its criticality. **Batch normalization**, by normalizing layer inputs during training, helps mitigate the impact of poor initialization choices.
-This technique reduces internal covariate shift and makes networks more robust to different initialization schemes. *However, using appropriate initialization methods like `Xavier` or `He` still provides better starting conditions and can lead to faster convergence, even with batch normalization.* The combination of proper initialization and batch normalization offers the best foundation for training deep neural networks effectively.
+While batch normalization has made weight initialization less critical, it’s still important. **Batch normalization** normalizes layer inputs, reducing the effects of poor initialization.
+Even so, starting with proper methods like `Xavier` or `He` can improve convergence speed.
+Combining good initialization with batch normalization gives the best results for training deep networks.